andrefreitas/site/README.md

 This is my personal website developed with plain HTML, CSS and JS.

 # Usage
-Launch a development container with:
+Launch a development server with:

-    make dev watch -j2
+    make serve

 # Build
-Build Docker image with:
+Build and push Docker image with:

-    make build
+    make build push

-# Deploy
-Publish image and deploy to servers with:

-    make deploy